-So, from cordless devices like some of the best car vacuums, to powerful, wired air compressors, like this portable VacLife Tyre Inflator, we've got everything you need to kick off your search right here.
+So, from cordless devices, much like some of the best car vacuums, to powerful, wired air compressors, like this portable VacLife Tyre Inflator, we've rounded up the very best inflators with the aforementioned features in mind.

 We've also answered some of the most commonly asked questions surrounding tyre inflators to help you figure out what exactly you need to maintain your wheels.
-So, without further ado, let's get into it...
+Before we get into that though, here's our list of top picks.